Homebuilding Insights

 Start by Reviewing Your Credit Report

 The first step is knowing exactly what’s on your credit report.
-You can obtain a free report annually from each of the three major credit bureaus — TransUnion, Experian, and Equifax — at AnnualCreditReport.com, the only website authorized under federal law.
+You can obtain a free report annually from TransUnion, Experian, and Equifax at AnnualCreditReport.com.
+This is the only website authorized under federal law for free reports.

-Your free report includes detailed account information, but not your actual credit score.
-The score can be purchased for a small fee (usually around $6–$7) directly through the site.
+Your free report includes account details, but not your numerical credit score.
+Scores can be purchased for a small fee through the site.

 Why Regular Credit Checks Matter

-“Most people don’t check their credit reports as often as they should,” says Saxon.
-“A yearly review can help you prevent identity theft, catch errors early, and avoid issues that could affect your future home purchase.”
+As Saxon noted at the time, “Most people don’t check their credit reports as often as they should.”
+Annual reviews help prevent identity theft, catch inaccuracies, and avoid issues that could affect your home purchase.

-Negative items may remain on your credit report for up to 10 years — another reason early monitoring is essential.
+Negative items can remain on your report for up to 10 years — another reason early monitoring matters.

 Unexpected Issues That Can Affect Your Credit

-Sometimes legitimate debts appear on your report without your knowledge.
-For example, a medical copay assigned to your health insurance could end up in collections even if someone else — such as an ex-spouse — took the children to the doctor.
-If your insurance policy is responsible, the collection ultimately affects you.
+Sometimes legitimate debts show up on your report without your knowledge.
+A common example is a medical bill in collections that was supposed to be covered by insurance — even if someone else took the children to the doctor.
+If your policy is responsible, the collection still impacts you.

 How Your Credit Score Affects Mortgage Approval